alma-oss/fkafka-application/src/Filter/README.md

 [InputStream] ───> (Filter<configuration> >> ContentFilter<'UnwantedData>) ───> [OutputStream]
 ```

-## Filter computed expression
+## Filter computation expression
 It allows you to create a filter application easier.
 It has build-in a filter consumer, metrics, etc.

-Filter computed expression returns `Application of FilterApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.
+Filter computation expression returns `Application of FilterApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.

 | Function | Arguments | --- |
 | --- | --- | --- |